New-View-2021/Psychohistory-Basis/README.md

 # Psychohistory-Basis
-A pure theoretical article.(just for fun(and practicing my English)) Entering...
+A pure theoretical article.(just for fun)
+Entering...